 These familiar images marked the international struggle to find normalcy in the uncharted territories of the COVID-19 pandemic.
 SU, along with the rest of the world, is nearing the other side of the pandemic.
 While it did not emerge unscathed, the university is still standing and preparing to sail into the 2021-2022 school year.
 The world changed immensely during the COVID-19 pandemic, but the SU community can expect a more familiar campus when it returns for the fall 2021 semester.

-“It’s masks off at Shippensburg University, as the campus sets sail to a pre-COVID normal for the fall 2021 semester,'' bold letters said at the top of a July 8 SU press release.
+“It’s masks off at Shippensburg University, as the campus sets sail to a pre-COVID normal for the fall 2021 semester,'' a July 8 SU press release said.
 Vaccinated community members will not have to socially distance or wear masks for the fall 2021 semester, according to the press release.

 While the university is not requiring community members to be vaccinated, it